Democratic Autonomous Administration of North and East Syria: International relations

-Syrian Constitutional Committee

-On 20 November 2019, a new Syrian Constitutional Committee began operating in order to discuss a new settlement and to draft a new constitution for Syria.
-This committee comprises about 150 members.
-It includes representatives of the Syrian regime, opposition groups, and countries serving as guarantors of the process such as e.g. Russia.
-However, this committee has faced strong opposition from the Assad regime.
-50 of the committee members represent the regime, and 50 members represent the opposition.
-The committee began its work in November 2019 in Geneva, under UN auspices.
-However, the Assad regime delegation left on the second day of the process.

-At a summit in October 2018, envoys from Russia, Turkey, France and Germany issued a joint statement affirming the need to respect territorial integrity of Syria as a whole.
-This forms one basis for their role as "guarantor nations."

-The second round of talks occurred around 25 November, but was not successful due to opposition from the Assad regime.
-At the Astana Process meeting in December 2019, a UN official stated that in order for the third round of talks to proceed, co-chairs from the Assad regime and the opposition need to agree on an agenda.

-The committee has two co-chairs, Ahmad Kuzbari representing the Assad regime, and Hadi Albahra from the opposition.
-It is unclear if the third round of talks will proceed on a firm schedule, until the Assad regime provides its assent to participate.

 War crimes and criticism

 Accusations of human rights violations, war crimes and ethnic cleansing have been made against the YPG since the beginning of the Syrian civil war, such as in the take-over of the border town of Tal Abyad from the Islamic State of Iraq and the Levant (ISIL) and other operations.
 Some of the accusations have come from Turkey and Turkish-backed Syrian militias and opposition groups in the region, while others have come from numerous human rights organizations, as well as Western and regional journalists.
-Amnesty International have gone on fact-finding missions, stating that: “By deliberately demolishing civilian homes, in some cases razing and burning entire villages, displacing their inhabitants with no justifiable military grounds, the Autonomous Administration is abusing its authority and brazenly flouting international humanitarian law, in attacks that amount to war crimes."
+Amnesty International have gone on fact-finding missions, stating that: "By deliberately demolishing civilian homes, in some cases razing and burning entire villages, displacing their inhabitants with no justifiable military grounds, the Autonomous Administration is abusing its authority and brazenly flouting international humanitarian law, in attacks that amount to war crimes."